Holidaying in Sydney?

 Marco Polo Motor Inn is only 6 kms East of Sydney CBD

-and 7 kms West of Sydney Olympic Park, Acer Arena, Telstra Stadium;
+and 7 kms West of Sydney Olympic Park, Acer Arena, ANZ Stadium, Allphones Stadium

 We are close to public transport.

-Buses are just steps away and trains station (400 metres' walk away) that will take you to all corners of the city.
+Buses are just steps away and the train station (400 metre walk away) that will take you to all corners of the city.